 The joint works on balance and equilibriums.
 If one structure moves out of line, other structures are affected as well – spiralling into a chicken and egg cycle.
 Therefore, if you have shoulder pain, it is important that you seek expert Physiotherapy treatment.
 A simple massage will not resolve the underlying causes of a shoulder issue.
 Shoulder pain often worsens without effective treatment.

 It’s important to work together with your physiotherapist to understand and break that cycle.
 Only then can you move into the recovery stage.
 At Wisdom Physiotherapy, we have extensive experience treating shoulders.
 We provide treatment specific to your condition, goals, and needs, this may include:

 - soft and deep tissue massage

-- strengthening programs
+- specific home-exercise prescription and strengthening programs

 - postural retraining & muscle activation

 Don’t wait for your shoulder pain to get worse, come an see us and start your recovery today.
 Call us on (08) 9384 1555 to find out more, or make an appointment with a shoulder physio in Claremont or click here to book online.